Tuesdays with Morrie

 This book is for everyone.
 It is amazing from start to finish.
 The old readers will be able to relate with Morrie and might also help to accept death with grace.
 The young readers will find themes discussed in the book helpful to view life from entirely new or with different perspective.
 Every reader would definitely try to reach to their teacher to thank them for all the lessons taught upon the completion of reading this book.
 Every learner needs to read this to empathize teachers and view them as a mere human being and every teacher should read this to realize that even the smallest things or events can bring positive change in student’s lives.
 Since Samtse College of Education is a teacher training institute, I would urge the student-teachers and faculty to read this book as it is one of the must-read book.

-attitude-changing one as reflected in the following lines from the book:
+It is a life-changing book or even an attitude-changing one as reflected in the following lines from the book:

 Comments